 Julian joined Steeleye in 2010 as replacement for Ken Nicol.
-The first tour he did was 'Now We are Six Again' when the band played the whole album on tour, followed by a live album.
+The first tour he did was the 2011 'Now We are Six Again' UK tour.
 In 2013 Julian wrote three songs for the 'Wintersmith' project including the 'main' theme song 'The Dark Morris Song' which was played on 'Later with Jools Holland' and received good radio airtime.
 He also wrote 'You' and 'Summer Lady'.